Duncan Cole

 Cole made his full All Whites debut in a 2–0 win over Singapore on 1 October 1978.
 He was an integral member of the 1982 All Whites as they qualified for the 1982 FIFA World Cup in Spain, playing in all 15 qualifiers and all three group games in the finals tournament, where they lost to Scotland, USSR and Brazil.

 Cole ended his international playing career with 58 A-international caps and 4 goals to his credit, his final cap in a 0–1 loss to Israel on 27 March 1988.

 Death

 He died in Auckland on 21 May 2014 at the age of 55.

+Since 2023, Birkenhead College has held an annual alumni football game for the Duncan Cole Memorial Cup.
+The cup was presented to the college by the Cole family.